Deploying RHEL 9 on Amazon Web Services

 | Deploy a custom image that you move to AWS. | Use your existing Red Hat subscriptions. | Upload your custom image, and attach your subscriptions. | The subscription includes the Red Hat product cost; you pay Amazon for all other instance costs.
 Red Hat provides support directly for custom RHEL images. |

-| Deploy an existing Amazon image that includes RHEL. | The AWS EC2 images include a Red Hat product. | Select a RHEL image when you launch an instance on the AWS Management Console, or choose an image from the AWS Marketplace. | You pay Amazon hourly on a pay-as-you-go model.
-Such images are called "on-demand" images.
+| Deploy an existing Amazon image that includes RHEL. | The AWS EC2 images include a Red Hat product. | Select a RHEL image when you launch an instance on the AWS Management Console, or choose an image from the AWS Marketplace. | You pay Amazon on an hourly basis according to the pay-as-you-go (PAYG) model.
+This is also known as an on-demand image.
 Amazon provides support for on-demand images.
 Red Hat provides updates to the images.
 AWS makes the updates available through the Red Hat Update Infrastructure (RHUI). |

 To convert an on-demand, license-included EC2 instance to a bring-your-own-license (BYOL) EC2 instance of RHEL, see Convert a license type for Linux in License Manager.